Kaptard/multiplayer-demo/README.md

 # multiplayer-demo
-Simple demo for a turn-based multiplayer API
+Simple demo for a turn-based multiplayer API with a two-player queue.

 <br>